SmartDOC-MOC/moc_normalization/README.md

 # Review Unicode content in a file
 python explore.py /path/to/some/result.txt
 ```

-You can review the command line syntax with the `-h' option for all programs.
+You can review the command line syntax with the `-h` option for all programs.

 ## Design choices

-We chose to implement this solution as independant Python 2 scripts for several reasons:
+We chose to implement this solution as independent Python 2 scripts for several reasons:

 - Portability: Python 2 is widely available on many platforms
-- Simplicity: No complilation required, works from any directory, no configuration
+- Simplicity: No compilation required, works from any directory, no configuration
 - Robustness: Python has excellent Unicode support
 - Openness: Participants can review, reuse and improve our methods